KLB7/IntraMine/README.md

 I had some notions, so I set out to do a demo to address those issues.
 My nefarious intent is to incite someone to incorporate IntraMine's approach to autolinking and image handling in their own editor.
 But since no one really wants a raw demo, I spent some extra time polishing it up to the point where I hope you find it pleasant and useful.

 ## What's in the box
- - Elasticsearch-based one second search of all your source and text files (which could easily number more than half a million these days), with no-load index updates in five seconds.
+ - Elasticsearch-based one second search of all your source and text files (which could easily number more than half a million these days), with index updates in five seconds.
  - a truly nice Viewer to see your search hits in context
  - autolinks on everything in all file views, mostly with no extra typing
  - Gloss, a superautomatic minimal memorable markdown variant specialized for intranet use (autolinks, auto TOC, simple tables)